Generalized Kernel Two-Sample Tests: A New Test Statistic

 where

 \end{theorem} To prove this theorem, we rewrite $\alpha$ and $\beta$ in the following way.
-For each $z_{1},\ldotp\ldotp\ldotp,z_{N}$, let $g_{i} = 0$ if observation $z_{i}$ is from sample $X$ and $g_{i} = 1$ if observation $z_{i}$ is from sample $Y$.
+For each $Z_{1},\ldotp\ldotp\ldotp,Z_{N}$, let $g_{i} = 0$ if observation $Z_{i}$ is from sample $X$ and $g_{i} = 1$ if observation $Z_{i}$ is from sample $Y$.
 Then,

-Hence, computing $\ep(\alpha)$ boils down to $\ep(I_{g_{i}=g_{j}=0})$ and similar for $\ep(\beta)$.
-Computing the variance of $\alpha$ and the covariance of $\alpha$ and $\beta$ under the permutation null distribution needs more careful analysis on different combinations.
-The detailed proof of the theorem is in Supplment A.
+Therefore, the computation of $\ep(\alpha)$ essentially reduces to computing $\ep(I_{g_{i}=g_{j}=0})$, and similar for $\ep(\beta)$.
+Calculating the variance of $\alpha$ and the covariance of $\alpha$ and $\beta$ under the permutation null distribution necessitates a more meticulous examination of various combinations.
+The detailed proof of the theorem is provided in Supplement A.